Mary of the Divine Heart: Religious life

-In 1888, she visited with her mother the Hospital of Darfeld and there found a girl who had given scandal.
+In 1888, she visited the Hospital of Darfeld, founded by her father, with her mother and encountered a girl involved in a scandal.
 Maria Droste zu Vischering reached out to the unfortunate.
 That episode can be considered her first contact with the charism of the Sisters of the Good Shepherd.
-In the parish church, a short time later, she heard again the voice of Jesus, who told her: "You must enter in the convent of the Good Shepherd".
+In the parish church, a short time later, she again heard the voice of Jesus, who told her: "You must enter the convent of the Good Shepherd".
 On 21 November 1888, at the age of 25, she joined that congregation.
 When she received the religious habit, she received the religious name Mary of the Divine Heart.
+Her initial duties were to attend to visitors as the doorkeeper.

-For Sister Mary, the devotion to the Heart of Christ always merged with the devotion to the Blessed Sacrament: "I could never separate the devotion to the Heart of Jesus from the devotion to the Blessed Sacrament, and I will never be able to explain how and how much the Sacred Heart of Jesus deigned to favor me in the Blessed Sacrament of the Eucharist."
+For Sister Mary, the devotion to the Heart of Christ always merged with the devotion to the Blessed Sacrament: "I could never separate the devotion to the Heart of Jesus from the devotion to the Blessed Sacrament, and I will never be able to explain how and how much the Sacred Heart of Jesus deigned to favour me in the Blessed Sacrament of the Eucharist."

 In 1891, she devoted herself to the girls sent to the Good Shepherd Sisters in Münster for rehabilitation and care.
 With an ardent love for youth ministry, she maintained that "the most needy, the most miserable, the most forsaken are the children I love best."

 Mary of the Divine Heart spent only five years in Münster because she was called by obedience to a special mission.
-In 1894, at the age of 31, she was sent to Portugal, where she was initially sent as assistant of the mother superior of the convent in Lisbon.
-From February to May 1894, Sister Mary remained in the Portuguese capital but then was appointed to the office of the Mother Superior of the convent in Porto.
-In Porto, Sister Mary reported several messages from Jesus Christ in which she was asked to contact the pope to request the consecration of the world to the Sacred Heart of Jesus.
+In 1894, at the age of 31, she was sent to Portugal, where she was initially sent as assistant to the mother superior of the convent in Lisbon.
+From February to May 1894, Sister Mary remained in the Portuguese capital but was then appointed to the office of the Mother Superior of the convent in Porto.
+The house sheltered over 100 girls, most of whom came from poor families and were living on the streets.
+Around this time, she began to develop symptoms of myelitis.